 You should not be in the final or first semester.

-You should have a strong academic record.
-You need to get at least 18 credit points in one semester or 36 credit points in one academic year.
+You should have a solid academic record.
+You must get at least 18 credit points in one semester or 36 in one academic year.

 You should have a part-time job.

-You need to prove your financial background and clear all your previous dues before applying for the loan.
+You must prove your financial background and clear all your previous dues before applying for the loan.

-You need to get good grades, and you must be capable of completing your course in time.
+You need to get good grades and be capable of completing your course on time.